nodesign/weio/www/docApi.md

 ### pinMode(pin, mode)

 Sets state on the pin.
-Available modes are : PULL_UP, PULL_DOWN, INPUT, OUTPUT This function activates pullups, pulldowns or high Z state (only INPUT) on declared pins.
+Available modes are : PULL_UP, PULL_DOWN, INPUT and OUTPUT This function activates pullups, pulldowns or high Z state (INPUT only) on declared pins.
 If pinMode function is not called and digitalRead is performed pin state will be in high Z by default

+PinMode is available directly form JavaScript
 ```javascript
 function onWeioReady() {
   // sets pulldown resistor on pin 13